NC State vs. Miami NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- NC State and its opponents have combined for 51.5 points -- this matchup's over/under -- just two times this year.
+- NC State and its opponents have combined for 51.5 points only twice this season.

-- Miami's games have gone over 51.5 points in five of six chances this season.
+- Saturday's over/under is 13.1 points lower than the two team's combined 64.6 points per game average.

-- The two teams combine to score 64.6 points per game, 13.1 more than the total in this contest.
+- The 44.3 combined points per game that these two squads have allowed this season are 7.2 fewer than the 51.5 total in this contest.

-- This contest's total is 7.2 points more than the 44.3 these two squads combine to surrender per game this season.
+- The Wolf Pack and their opponents have scored an average of 52.5 points per game in 2021, 1.0 more than Saturday's total.

 NC State Stats and Trends

-- NC State has played six games, with four wins against the spread.
+- NC State has four wins against the spread in six games this year.

-- The Wolf Pack have been favored by 3 points or more four times this season and are 3-1 ATS in those matchups.
+- The Wolf Pack have an ATS record of 3-1 in their four games when favored by 3 points or more so far this season.

-- NC State's games this year have gone over the total in three out of six opportunities (50%).
+- NC State's games this year have hit the over on three of six set point totals (50%).

-- NC State is 3-1 against the spread and 4-0 overall in games when it records more than 30 points.
+- When NC State scores more than 30.0 points, it is 3-1 against the spread and 4-0 overall.

-- NC State is 3-1 against the spread and 4-0 overall when the team picks up over 385 yards.
+- In games that NC State picks up over 385.0 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Wolf Pack have turned the ball over six times this season, one more turnover than the Hurricanes have forced (5).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.